Skip to main content

 On demand

-Platform-level context applies across your entire platform and is automatically passed to the agent on every request.
+Platform-level context applies across your entire platform and is automatically used by the Studio Agent on every request.

 For example: